nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Bower-and-NPM.md

 [Bower](http://bower.io/) and [NPM](https://www.npmjs.com/) are popular package managers for frontend and backend (though, NPM might be used for frontend packages as well).

-CleverStyle CMS provides integration for these package managers.
+CleverStyle Framework provides integration for these package managers.

 Each package installed using either Bower or NPM will be check for AMD module presence.
 If one is found - it will be available using just package name on frontend using RequireJS.